Here's what the CDC says fully vaccinated people can do

 - Skip quarantine and testing guidelines following a known exposure, if they're asymptomatic.

 The CDC still says those who are vaccinated should wear a face covering in public, and it still discourages non-essential travel.
-It also says that, for now, vaccinated people should continue to avoid medium- and large-sized gatherings, and they should use prevention measures like masks and distancing when around multiple unvaccinated households.
+It also says that, for now, vaccinated people should continue to avoid medium- and large-sized gatherings, and they should use prevention measures like masks and distancing when around unvaccinated people from multiple households.
 The CDC also still recommends getting tested if COVID-19 symptoms present themselves.

 "Science and the protection of public health must guide us as we begin to resume these activities," Wolensky said.
 "Today's action represents an important first step.
 It is not our final destination.
 As more people get vaccinated, levels of COVID-19 infection decline in communities, and as our understanding of COVID immunity improves, we look forward to updating these recommendations to the public."